 Book clubbers, marathon readers, the really, really, ridiculously emotional — there are several different types of readers, and you may or may not fall into more than one category.
 We're taking a look at the 16 types of readers, all explained with the help of pop-culture GIFs.
-Whether you're addicted to reading or not, take a look at the different types of readers, and then check out the best books coming out this month !
+Whether you're addicted to reading or not, take a look at the different types of readers, and then check out the best Summer beach reads .

 The Fiction Fanatic